About The Author

 #7 — Lack of Change Management

-Digital transformation is more that technology, its about people transformation as well.
+Digital transformation is more than technology — it's about people transformation as well.
 Business processes, technologies and staffing models may be drastically changed.
-This means that peoples jobs will change, therefore, it is imperative to develop a sound change management strategy and plan.
-If employees don’t see the value in the transformation, they will reject it, causing friction and making transformation more difficult to achieve.
+This means that people's jobs will change, therefore, it is imperative to develop a sound change management strategy and plan.
+If employees don't see the value in the transformation, they will reject it, causing friction and making transformation more difficult to achieve.
 People need to be comfortable about being uncomfortable and will need assistance to embrace change.

 The size, scope and magnitude of digital transformation can be enormous.
 As with any large IT initiative, it needs to be managed like a program.
 Stakeholder alignment, progress, costs, timeline, risks and status need to be understood and communicated on a frequent basis.
 Risks need to be identified and addressed.